Advertisement

 The plans would also allow for the modernisation of the existing Leazes End and the Milburn Stand, but the cost is estimated to be between £800 million and £1 billion depending on the final details of the project.

-As a result, the board, led by majority owners Saudi Arabia’s Public Investment Fund, are still weighing up the pros and cons of redesigning, rebuilding and expanding St James’ Park over moving to a new purpose built stadium elsewhere in the city.
+As a result, the board, led by majority owners Saudi Arabia’s Public Investment Fund, is still weighing up the pros and cons of redesigning, rebuilding and expanding St James’ Park over moving to a new purpose-built stadium elsewhere in the city.

 Expanding and redesiging St James' Park could cost the club between £800 million and £1 billion